-- In order to ensure the school has effective procedures for managing absence, the Attendance Lead responsible for attendance will:

-Establish a range of evidence-based interventions to address barriers to attendance.
-Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work.
-Attend or lead attendance reviews in line with escalation procedures.

-16.2 Establish robust escalation procedures which will be initiated before absence becomes a problem by:

-Sending letters to parents.

-Having a weekly review with the Senior Leadership Team.

-Engaging with LA attendance teams.

-Using fixed penalty notices.

-- 16.3 The school will use attendance data, in line with the 'Monitoring and analysing absence' section of this policy, to develop specific strategies to improve attendance where patterns of absence are emerging.
-These strategies will be developed on a case-by-case basis and will consider the particular needs of the pupils whom the intervention is designed to target.
+- 15.1 In order to ensure the school has effective procedures for managing absence, the Attendance Lead responsible for attendance will: - Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents. - Having a weekly review with the Class Teacher. - Engaging with LA attendance teams. - Using fixed penalty notices. - Creating attendance clinics. - 15.2 The school will use attendance data, in line with the 'Monitoring and analysing absence' section of this policy, to develop specific strategies to improve attendance where patterns of absence are emerging.
+These strategies will be developed on a case-by-case basis and will consider the particular needs of the pupils whom the intervention is designed to target. - 15.3 The school will acknowledge outstanding attendance and punctuality in the following ways: - Discussion with parents and children - Positive praise in the moment - 15.4 The school will develop strategies for ensuring that pupils with health needs or home circumstances that result in additional absences are not unfairly excluded from attendance rewards, e.g. by setting individualised targets.

-17.0 Working with parents to improve attendance
+16.0 Working with parents to improve attendance